-- 16.13 Where 3rd Party is supporting more than one operator, controls must be implemented to prevent one operator or their network from adversely affecting any other operator or their network. - 16.14 Where 3rd Party is operating as a 3rd Party Administrator for more than one operator, the following controls apply: - Implement logical separation within the 3rd Party network to segregate customer data and networks. - Implement separation between 3rd Party management environments used for different operator networks.

-- Implement and enforce security enforcing functions at the boundary between the 3rd Party network and the operator network. - Implement technical controls to limit the potential for users or systems to negatively impact more than one operator. - Implement physically and logically independent Privileged Access Workstations per operator. - Implement independent administrative domains and accounts per operator. - 16.15 When providing network equipment 3rd Parties must provide BT with a 'security declaration' on how secure equipment is produced and how the equipment's security is ensured throughout its lifetime.
-This security declaration shall cover the requirements of the Vendor Security Assessment published at Annex B of the Telecommunications Security Code of Practice, and shall be approved at an appropriate level of seniority agreed with BT. - 16.16 Where the 3rd Party is providing network equipment the following controls are applicable: - 3rd Party warrants that it will adhere to a standard no lower than its published 'security declaration'. - 3rd Party will supply up-to-date guidance on how the equipment should be securely deployed. - 3rd Party will support all equipment and all software and hardware subcomponents for the length of the contract. - 3rd Party will provide details for all major 3rd party components and dependencies, including but not restricted to, product and version, open-source components and level of support and period. - 3rd Party will remediate all security issues that pose a security risk to BT's network or service discovered within their products within a reasonable time of being notified, providing regular updates on progress in the interim such time to be agreed between BT and the 3rd Party both acting reasonably.
-This shall include all products impacted by the vulnerability, not only the product for which the vulnerability was reported. - 3rd Party will either remove or change default passwords and default or hardcoded accounts or ensure that the network equipment is configured to enable BT to do so. - 3rd Party will wherever possible disable unencrypted management protocols, and where not possible identify the presence of such protocols to BT to enable their use to be mitigated. - 16.17 If 3rd Party has obtained internationally recognised security assessments or certifications for equipment (e.g., Common Criteria or NESAS), they shall share with BT the full findings that evidence this assessment or certificate. - 16.18 Where 3rd Party's own network has potential to impact BT's Networks, the 3rd Party will, as advised by BT, undergo the same level of testing as BT applies to BT's Networks and will remediate identified vulnerabilities as agreed by both parties. - 16.19 3rd Party authorises BT to share details of security issues as appropriate where necessary for the purposes of network security.
+- 16.10 Where 3rd Party is supporting more than one operator, controls must be implemented to prevent one operator or their network from adversely affecting any other operator or their network. - 16.11 Where 3rd Party is providing an administrative function for more than one operator, the following controls apply: - Implement logical separation within the 3rd Party network to segregate customer data and networks. - Implement separation between 3rd Party management environments used for different operator networks. - Implement and enforce security enforcing functions at the boundary between the 3rd Party network and the operator network. - Implement technical controls to limit the potential for users or systems to negatively impact more than one operator. - Implement logically independent Privileged Access Workstations per operator. - Implement independent administrative domains and accounts per operator. - 16.12 When providing network equipment 3rd Parties must provide BT with a 'security declaration' on how secure equipment is produced and how the equipment's security is ensured throughout its lifetime.
+This security declaration shall cover the requirements of the Vendor Security Assessment published at Annex B of the Telecommunications Security Code of Practice. - 16.13 Where the 3rd Party is providing network equipment the following controls are applicable: - 3rd Party warrants that it will adhere to a standard no lower than its published 'security declaration'. - 3rd Party will supply up-to-date guidance on how the equipment should be securely deployed. - 3rd Party will support all equipment and all software and hardware subcomponents for the length of the contract. - 3rd Party will provide details for all major third-party components and dependencies, including but not restricted to, product and version, open-source components and level of support and period. - 3rd Party will remediate all security issues that pose a security risk to a provider's network or service discovered within their products within a reasonable time of being notified, providing regular updates on progress in the interim such time to be agreed between BT and the 3rd Party both acting reasonably.
+This shall include all products impacted by the vulnerability, not only the product for which the vulnerability was reported. - 16.14 If 3rd Party has obtained internationally recognised security assessments or certifications for equipment (e.g., Common Criteria or NESAS), this must be publicly published including the full findings that evidence this assessment or certificate. - 16.15 Where 3rd Party's own network has potential to impact BT's Networks, the 3rd Party will, as advised by BT, undergo the same level of testing as BT applies to BT's Networks and will remediate identified vulnerabilities as agreed by both parties.

-- 16.20 Infrastructure and Systems used to maintain BT's Networks must be located within the UK. - 16.21 Where 3rd Party is performing BT's Network Oversight Functions, equipment used for this function shall be both located within the UK and operated using UK-based staff. - 16.22 Where 3rd Party is responsible for network security and audit logs, these shall be stored within the UK and protected subject to UK law. - 16.23 Where 3rd Party is operating as a 3rd Party Administrator, BT retains the right to determine permissions of the accounts used by the 3rd Party to access its network, and to require all logs relating to the security of the 3rd Party network to the extent that such logs relate to access into BT's network.
-The 3rd Party shall monitor and audit the activities of its staff when accessing BT's network.
+- 16.16 3rd Party authorises BT to share details of security issues as appropriate where necessary for the purposes of network security. - 16.17 Infrastructure and Systems used to maintain BT's Networks must be located within the UK. - 16.18 Where 3rd Party is performing BT's Network Oversight Functions, equipment used for this function shall be both located within the UK, and operated using UK-based staff. - 16.19 Where 3rd Party is responsible for network security and audit logs, these shall be stored within the UK and protected subject to UK law.